LeoBeliik/ConvenientCuriosContainer/README.md

   <p align="center">
   Lot of mods nowadays add some type of trinkets to make the game more interesting, the problem I always found with this is that managing the trinkets can be annoying.
   </p>
-  1.- You open your backpack / shulker / whatevs, thake the trinket and move it to your inventory
+  1.- You open your backpack / shulker / whatevs, take the trinket and move it to your inventory

   2.- Close the backpack / shulker / whatevs and open the Curios inventory

   3.- Equip the trinket

-  4.- if you had one equiped already you'll have to put it in the backpack / shulker / whatevs so repeat the firs 2 steps in reverse.
+  4.- if you had one equipped already you'll have to put it in the backpack / shulker / whatevs so repeat the firs 2 steps in reverse.

   Convenient Curios Container tries to solve this "problem" by giving you an easy access to the container and the Curios at the same time!
   <p align="center">